landyzhuo/landyzhuo/README.md

-- 👋 Hi, I’m @landyzhuo
+👋 Hi, I’m @landyzhuo
-- 👀 I’m a Comp Sci student who's interested in running and philosophy
+- I’m a cognitive science student who specializes in machine learning
+- Some of my hobbies are running, swimming, piano and travelling

 <!---
 landyzhuo/landyzhuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.